How to connect to ESX Server using SSH (SFTP)

 System configuration of the test server

-An ESX server v.6.5 is running as a guest inside a VM to ease testing, simulation and display various hardware configurations.
-There are two virtual hard drives provided to host ESX server: 20Gb and 10Gb.
-VMFS volume created by ESX resides on both disks combining set of two disks in a JBOD dynamic disk.
+An ESX server v.6.5 is running as a guest inside a VM to ease testing, simulation, and display of various hardware configurations.
+There are two virtual hard drives provided to host the ESX server: 20Gb and 10Gb.
+VMFS volume created by ESX resides on both disks combining the set of two disks in a JBOD dynamic disk.

 Outdated ESX versions

-Please be advised that ESX server has got full support of SSH and SFTP since version ~5.
-Despite declared SSH and SFTP support in earlier ESX v.4.3 (SSH only) and ESX v.4.7 (SSH + SFTP), we recommend to update ESX 4.x version to ESX 5.0 before establishing SSH connection because of stability and performance issues.
+Please be advised that the ESX server has got the full support of SSH and SFTP since version ~5.
+Despite declared SSH and SFTP support in earlier ESX v.4.3 (SSH only) and ESX v.4.7 (SSH + SFTP), we recommend updating the ESX 4.x version to ESX 5.0 before establishing an SSH connection because of stability and performance issues.

 ESX server set up.
 Enabling SSH